ZSH64/lan/chandra-intevie.md

  Good afternon, thank you for joing!
 Just as an introduction, I am Zahra; I work as a DevOps enngenner in Allianz Ireland!I started my journey around 3 and half years ago.
  My job is maintaining the cloud infrastructure and implementing the CI/CD process.
  Also support QA, Developer and Prodcut owners.

 We primarily work with Azure.
 Our setup includes Windows applications running on the App Service Environment and .NET Core applications on Kubernetes clusters.
+W

 We're currently managing six custom-built Kubernetes clusters, What else?
-We use Prometheus and Graffana for monitoring and Elastic Stak for log aggregation.
+We use Prometheus and Graffana for monitoring and Elastic Stak for log aggregation

 Do you have any questions before we move forward?
 Is there anything of your interest before we move on?